Career so far...

 What piece of technology could you not be without?

 My iPod.
 I’m a big music fan so I like it all in one place and the knowledge that I can access it anywhere, anytime and I’m not reliant on an internet connection.
 I also have a much beloved record player and vinyl collection which is on the list too, but I’m not sure if this qualifies as technology!

 Have any of your predictions come true this year?

-Other than our financial forecasts I try not too make too many predictions!
+Other than our financial forecasts, I try not to make too many predictions!
 As a business, the shift in consumption of IT and general market requirements continue as we expected, so from that perspective we’ve done well with our predictions.

 What do you see as the channels biggest challenge in 2018?

-TSG will have to continue to adapt to market changes, we are well positioned to exploit this challenge and use as a potential opportunity to strengthen and grow, so whilst the conditions we operate in continue to be challenging we see them as a great opportunity to help guide our customers and add real value.
+TSG will need to continue to adapt to market changes.
+We are well-positioned to exploit this challenge and use it as a potential opportunity to strengthen and grow, so whilst the conditions we operate in continue to be challenging, we see them as a great opportunity to help guide our customers and add real value.